ndsev/zserio/README.md

 - **constraints**

-  Although the `uint8` of field `age` would allow values up to 255, we limit the use already in the schema definition by using a [Constraint](doc/ZserioLanguageOverview/CompoundTypes.md#constraints)
+  Although the `uint8` of field `age` would allow values up to 255, we limit the use already in the schema definition by using a [constraint](doc/ZserioLanguageOverview/CompoundTypes.md#constraints)

 - **optional fields**

-  The `bonus` field is prefixed with the keyword `optional` which will add a 1-bit bool before that field which indicates whether the field exists.
+  The `bonus` field is prefixed with the keyword `optional` which will add a invisible 1-bit bool before that field which indicates whether the field exists.
 If it is not set then only one bit will be added to the byte stream.
+  See [Zserio Invisibles](doc/ZserioInvisibles.md) for more information.

 - **conditions**